 Cash generating units are identified at the smallest group of assets that generate cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
 Since inception, the Company has not generated cash from operations; its sole potential cash generating unit is its interest in the Project mineral asset.
-This value is held through the Company's investment in mineral property and investment in NADECOR.
+This value is held through the Company's investment in mineral property, investment in NADECOR and investments in joint ventures.